rspamd/rspamd/rmilter/configuration.md

 	+ Default: `bind_socket = unix:/var/tmp/rmilter.sock`
 	1.  `unix:/path/to/file` - bind to local socket
 	2.  `inet:[port@host]` - bind to inet socket
-- `max_size`: maximum size of scanned message for clamav, spamd and dcc.
+- `max_size`: maximum size of scanned message for ClamAV, Rspamd and DCC.
 	+ Default: `0 (no limit)`
 - `strict_auth`: strict checks for mails from authenticated senders (if it is `no` then messages for authenticated users are **NOT** checked - that's a **default** value)
 	+ Default: `no`
-- `use_dcc`: flag that specify whether we should use dcc checks for mail
+- `use_dcc`: flag that specify whether we should use DCC checks for mail
 	+ Default: `no`
 - `whitelist`: global recipients whitelist
 	+ Default: `no`